top of page

 The Town's financial contribution includes:

-Alta Verde 1
+Alta Verde 1 (renamed vista verde Phase 1)

 • $3.4 million in offsite infrastructure (storm sewer, utilities, road, sidewalk, etc.)